1995-2002 Lincoln Continental Air Suspension Conversion Kit (FB24B)

 For our Lincoln Continental Air Suspension Conversion Kit customers only, we'd like to buy back your old air suspension compressor/dryer assembly, as well as all 4 solenoids.
-All parts don't have to work, but must be Ford OEM without any external broken parts, wires cut and/or missing.
+All parts don't have to work, but must be Ford without any external broken parts, wires cut and/or missing.

 How long should it take to install this kit?